Consumables Guide — Fiber Laser Cutting

 1–4 KW Double (D) correct D nozzle geometry matches the gas volume at these power levels.

-Transition 2 — Stainless N₂: Single (S) → Beam (B) at 8KW, thick plate
+Transition 2 — Stainless N₂: Single (S) toward Beam (B) on some thick-plate processes

 1–6 KW Single (S) correct All SS thicknesses, single nozzle is correct at these power levels.